 Up until a few years ago, not many would associate their daily cup of tea with descriptions like hand-blended, artisanal, or including exotic flavour notes like marigold and Kashmiri saffron.
 After all, Indians’ definitive relationship with tea for the last several decades has largely been restricted to the mass-produced, overly sweet, milky variety – the ubiquitous cup of chai we know so well.
+However, the best artisanal tea brands in India are changing that.

-That’s slowly changing, and it’s thanks to a clutch of artisanal brands that are taking the country’s tea-growing legacy forward with innovative, handcrafted blends, exotic ingredients, and introducing discerning consumers to a variety of leaves, often sourced and made in India.
+They are taking the country’s tea-growing legacy forward with innovative, handcrafted blends, exotic ingredients, and introducing discerning consumers to a variety of leaves, often sourced and made in India.
 Positioned in the premium end of the market, these brands are firmly putting artisanal Indian teas on the map.

 Take the case of Delhi-based Radhika Chopra, who founded No.3 Clive Road, to address the gap for quality, artisanal Indian teas.
 “There wasn’t an Indian tea brand that could stand up to luxury standards around the world – in terms of quality and packaging,” points out Chopra.
 “We thought, why not tap into this opportunity to rethink the way we drink tea and introduce some of our country’s finest teas to the world?”

 The last few years have seen a jump in the number of such brands foraying into the market, although luxury teas still constitute a niche.
 Gifting is one of the biggest segments for such brands – be it weddings or corporate gifts.
 Not to mention, owing to their low caffeine content, wellness and health-related benefits.
 For those looking for something unique, brands often create custom blends to suit a particular occasion or event.